We are looking for TWO new Non-executive Directors

 The role

 The Centre invites applicants to join this exciting organisation as a Non-executive Director.
-The appointed Director must be aligned to the values of the Centre and be committed to reversing the rapid loss of biodiversity in a proactive and reactive manner, promoting regional collaboration, and supporting the role of communities and community organisations in protecting the ecosystems of which they are a part.
+The appointed Directors must be aligned to the values of the Centre and be committed to reversing the rapid loss of biodiversity in a proactive and reactive manner, promoting regional collaboration, and supporting the role of communities and community organisations in protecting the ecosystems of which they are a part.

 The Centre is committed to the establishment of a board of directors which comprises the appropriate balance of knowledge, skills, experience, diversity and independence to support the Centre in achieving its objectives and to enable the board to discharge its governance role and responsibilities objectively and effectively.